 - Tom didn’t let his own mistakes or setbacks prevent him from being a leader, teacher, and mentor.
 I used to think I had screwed up too much to teach or lead.
-Tom was one of the people who helped me learn that my mistakes and challenges, lived through, become benefits with which I can help other people deal with similar issues more gracefully.
+Tom was one of the people who helped me learn that my mistakes and challenges, lived through, become benefits.
+Having had those experiences, I can help other people deal with similar issues more gracefully.

 Click to continue reading ?